-• Dual-enrollment/dual-credit high school offerings allow eligible high school students in grades ten, eleven and twelve to enroll in college classes concurrently with high school classes either on the college campus or at the high school and receive both high school and college credit.
-Students must have a "B" grade average and must be recommended by the principal and superintendent.

-All dual-enrollment/dual-credit students will be COMPASS tested and must meet prerequisites for all approved courses at the college.
+- Dual-enrollment/dual-credit high school offerings allow eligible high school students in grades ten, eleven and twelve to enroll in college classes concurrently with high school classes either on the college campus or at the high school and receive both high school and college credit.
+Students must have a minimum cumulative (unweighted) grade-point average (GPA) of 2.5 on a 4.0 scale. - All dual-enrollment/dual-credit students must take the Accuplacer Test and must meet prerequisites for all approved courses at the college.